hackwithishant01/hackwithishant01/README.md

   </a>
 </p>

+---

 ## ⚠️ Ethical Disclaimer

-All content, projects, scripts, and demonstrations in this repository are intended **strictly for educational and ethical purposes**.
+All projects, scripts, and demonstrations provided here are intended **strictly for educational and ethical purposes**.

-❌ Unauthorized access or misuse of systems is illegal
+❌ Unauthorized testing or misuse of systems is illegal
-✅ Always test only with **explicit permission**
+✅ Always perform security testing **only with explicit permission**

 ---

+## 🏁 Footer

 <p align="center">
   <strong>Built with discipline, ethics, and a long-term cybersecurity vision 🔐</strong><br>